EDiRobotics/mimictest/README.md

 	- Pause before inserting object into the target: 5
 	- It thought the gripper picked up the object, but actually not: 1
  	- It successfylly inserts the object into target but suddenly lifts and throws the object away: 1
-  - Florence (diffusion transformer head):
+  - Florence (Cheng Chi's diffusion transformer head):
 	- Failure to grasp an object after picking it up and the object falls: 6
 	- Pause before picking the object: 4
 	- Pause before inserting object into the target: 2
 	- When inserting the object into target, the object gets stuck halfway through, and the policy doesn't know how to fix it: 2
    	- When inserting the object into target, the object falls halfway through, and the policy doesn't know how to fix it: 1
+- Florence (MDT DiT head):
+	- Pause before picking the object: 4
+	- When inserting the object into target, the object gets stuck halfway through, and the policy doesn't know how to fix it: 1
+	-

 </details>